- Inhabitat – Green Design, Innovation, Architecture, Green Building - http://inhabitat.com -

 Also, consider investing in an Energy Star lighting upgrade >

 The simplest fix you can make right now to your existing incandescent lights is to switch them to CFLs.
-However, there are plenty of other lighting technologies out there as well, the most promising of which for the future seems to be LEDs (Light-emitting Diodes) .
-LEDs don’t heat up like incandescents, and they last longer and are more energy efficient than both traditional bulbs and CFLs.
-Although you can find LEDS in a lot of small personal products (like toys, gadgets and clothing), there currently aren’t many consumer options available in the market right now for LED home lighting products.
-Expect all this to change in the next few years, as LEDs get better and brighter.
+That said, there are plenty of other lighting technologies out there as well, the most promising of which for the future seems to be LEDs (Light-emitting Diodes) .
+LEDs don’t heat up like incandescents , and they last longer and are more energy efficient than both traditional bulbs and CFLs.

-That would be the ideal scenario – but we recognizing that in the real world, most of us move into a place, and never get a lot of say in its design.
+That would be the ideal scenario, but we recognize that in the real world, most of us move into a place and never get a lot of say in its design.
 (I personally live in New York City and I’ve never seen a Manhattan apartment that gets enough natural daylight.)
-So if you are living in the dark, don’t fret.
-There are a lot of things you can do to bring more natural light into your space:
+If you’re living in the dark, don’t fret: there are a lot of things you can do to bring more natural light into your space:

-You may not have the option of renovation – but if you do, now is a perfect time to take it.
-There are a lot of great new translucent insulating building products coming on to the market which will allow you to let light into your home without letting heat in (or out) – a typical concern with skylights and large windows of the past.
+You may not have the option to renovate, but if you do, now is a perfect time to take it.
+There are a lot of great translucent insulating building products coming on to the market which will allow you to let light into your home without letting heat in (or out); a typical concern with skylights and large windows of the past.

-You can maximize the light in a given room by choosing light colors and reflective materials for your walls, ceiling and floor.
+You can maximize the light in a given room by choosing light colors and reflective materials for your walls , ceiling and floor.
 Light-colored and shiny flooring options like linoleum or polished wood can reflect a lot of ambient light, brightening up your space.Low-VOC paints typically come in only light colors, anyway, sparing the indoor air from noxious gases.
 Mirrors on walls will also reflect light around and brighten your space exponentially.

 This has nothing to do with building design, but we thought we’d throw it in for good measure.
 Maintaining erratic sleep schedules and staying up late every night not only require you to consume a lot more lighting (and energy) than is necessary, but it also messes with your circadian rhythms / hormones, and ultimately your health (see cancer research studies for evidence) .

-(This is a personal plea to all you crazy workaholic nocturnal architects and architecture professors who think nothing of staying up all night, every night, as well as you profs who make your interns and poor students do the same.
-You know who you are!
-I don’t want to get cancer – so please have pity and stop the madness!)
+(This is a personal plea to all you crazy workaholic nocturnal types who think nothing of staying up all night, every night, as well as you profs who make your interns and poor students do the same!)

 URL to article: http://inhabitat.com/green-building-101-environmentally-friendly-lighting/